Sey56/paracore-help/docs/user-guide/sidebar.md

     *   This crucial section allows you to manage where Paracore finds your automation scripts.
     *   **Local Folders:**
         *   Visible only when you are in your personal team space (as an `admin`).
-        *   Allows you to add local folders from your computer as script sources for personal use and experimentation.
+        *   Allows you to add local folders from your computer (e.g., `C:\MyScripts`).
-        *   Scripts from local folders are not shared with your team.
+        *   Scripts here are private to you and not shared with the team.
-    *   **Workspaces:**
+    *   **Registered Workspaces:**
-        *   Displays a list of Git repositories (Workspaces) registered for your active team.
+        *   Displays a dropdown list of all Git repositories your Team Admin has registered.
-        *   **"Setup" Button:** Appears next to a registered workspace that has not yet been cloned to your local machine.
-Click to clone the repository and make its scripts available.
+        *   **Clone Button (Cloud Icon):** Appears next to any registered workspace that you haven't cloned yet.
+Clicking this allows you to download the repo to your local machine.
+    *   **Local Workspaces:**
+        *   Displays the list of repositories you have successfully cloned.
-        *   **"Remove" Button (Trash Icon):** Appears next to a workspace that has been locally cloned.
-Click to delete your local copy of the repository from your machine.
+        *   **Remove Button (Trash Icon):** Allows you to delete the local copy of the repository (unclone it).
+        *   **Sync Button (Sync Icon):** Allows you to pull the latest changes from the remote Git repository.

 ## Managing Script Sources

-### Adding a Local Folder (Admin in Personal Space Only)
+### Adding a Local Folder (Personal Space Only)

-1. Ensure your active team is your personal team (e.g., "[Your Name]'s Space").
+1. Ensure you are in your personal team (e.g., "[Your Name]'s Space").
-2. In the "Local Folders" subsection, click the "Add" button.
+2. Click the **Add Folder** button in the "Local Folders" section.
-3. Select the folder on your computer containing your scripts.
+3. Select the folder on your computer.
-4. The folder will be added to the list, and its scripts will appear in the Script Gallery.
+4. The folder matches immediately and scripts populate the gallery.

-### Setting Up a Workspace (All Roles)
+### Cloning a Registered Workspace

-1. In the "Workspaces" subsection, locate a registered workspace that shows a "Setup" button.
-2. Click the "Setup" button.
+1. Expand the **Registered Workspaces** dropdown in the Sidebar.
+2. Locate a workspace (e.g., `company-standards-repo`).
+3. Click the **Clone** button (cloud download icon) next to it.
-3. You will be prompted to select a parent folder on your computer where the repository will be cloned.
+4. Select a destination folder on your computer (e.g., `C:\ParacoreWorkspaces`).
-4. Once cloned, the "Setup" button will be replaced by a "Remove" button, and the scripts from the repository will appear in the Script Gallery.
+5. Paracore will clone the repository.
+Once finished, it moves to the **Local Workspaces** section and its scripts appear in the gallery.

-### Removing a Local Workspace (All Roles)
+### Removing a Workspace

+1. In the **Local Workspaces** section, find the workspace you want to remove.
-1. In the "Workspaces" subsection, locate a workspace that shows a "Remove" button (trash icon).
+2. Click the **Remove** button (trash icon).
-2. Click the "Remove" button.
-3. A confirmation dialog will appear.
-Confirm to delete the local repository folder from your machine.
+3. Confirm the action to delete the local folder from your machine.
-4. The workspace will revert to showing the "Setup" button.
+4. The workspace will revert to the **Registered Workspaces** list, ready to be cloned again if needed.